 Also Klavier Gavin from the fourth game, the only prosecutor to unequivocally claim this alignment from his first appearance.

-Tokugawa Ieyasu in Sengoku Basara, being The Messiah, fights for the good of the people and strengthening their bonds and always sought to help his friends, former or not... all under the Tokugawa banner.
+Tokugawa Ieyasu in Sengoku Basara, being a Messianic Archetype, fights for the good of the people and strengthening their bonds and always sought to help his friends, former or not... all under the Tokugawa banner.

 Kura from Shogo: Mobile Armor Division is willing to help Sanjuro convince Admiral Akkaraju that he's being used by Shogo and that Toshiro is merely a puppet for Cothineal, but rather than openly defy him, seeks evidence to help prove the case.

 Despite his Good Is Not Nice attitude, Knuckles the Echidna from 'Sonic the Hedgehog is unerringly, thick-headedly Lawful Good, his absolute devotion to his duty of guarding the Master Emerald often clashing with his desire to fight evil.
 It's also one of the reasons he clashes so often with the far more free-spirited Chaotic Good Sonic.